Nolkaloid/godot-yt-dlp/README.md

 ## Installation
 - Clone the repository and place the youtube-dl folder in your project folder.
-- Go to the project settings under **Network/Ssl/Certificates** and select the `ca-certificates.crt` in the youtube-dl folder.

-**[IMPORTANT] Note that when exporting your project you will have to add the certificates to the export see [here](http://docs.godotengine.org/en/3.0/tutorials/networking/ssl_certificates.html).**

 ## How to use
 ### Setup: